-- Knows the information sources relevant to the subjects taught in the department
+- Knows the information sources relevant to the subjects taught in their department

 - Is available by appointment for research consultations

-- Provides library instruction or web-based research guides on request for courses offered by the department
+- Provides library instruction or research guides on request for courses offered by the department

-- Selects books for the department and investigates the availability of and access to e-journals and other web resources.
+- Selects books for the department and investigates the availability of and access to journals and other web resources.